2023 Best Value Forestry Schools in the Southwest Region

 Request Information

-Out-of-state tuition fees for undergraduate students at NAU are $17,761 per year.
+The average tuition and fees for an out-of-state undergraduate student at NAU are $17,761 a year.
 On average, forestry graduates from NAU take out $19,846 in student loans while working on their degree.

 Read full report on Forestry at Northern Arizona University